-The policies of the priority education networks that stigmatize schools without giving them more or even less means because experienced teachers do not go there and these schools have pedagogical teams with a high turnover and composed mainly of contract teachers and beginners.
+Policies of priority education networks that stigmatize schools without giving them more means or even less because experienced teachers do not go there and these schools have pedagogical teams with a high turnover and composed mainly of contract teachers and beginners.
 On the contrary, additional resources are needed to organize social mixing in the REP / REP+ zones.
 There is no single solution, but there are experiments that have worked and that can be used as examples to help implement other policies.